droonga/droonga.org/reference/1.1.0/command-line-tools/droonga-engine-set-role/index.md

 `--port=PORT`
 : Port number to communicate with the engine node.
   `10031` by default.

+  This value is not used to process this operation actually, but used to identify the node itself.

 `--tag=TAG`
 : Tag name to communicate with the engine node.
   `droonga` by default.

+  This value is not used to process this operation actually, but used to identify the node itself.

 `--verbose`
 : Output details for internal operations.